The KJV Audio Bible

 Saturday Apr 26, 2025

 Genesis 20 provides an account of Abraham's sojourn in Gerar.
-In this chapter:

-Abraham moves to the region of Gerar, where he tells people that his wife Sarah is his sister (similar to his earlier deception in Egypt).
+Abraham moved to the region of Gerar, where he told people that his wife Sarah was his sister (similar to his earlier deception in Egypt).
+King Abimelech of Gerar took Sarah into his harem, not knowing she was already married.

-Abimelech, who had not yet approached Sarah, protests his innocence to God, saying he acted with a clear conscience since Abraham claimed she was his sister.
+God appeared to Abimelech in a dream, warning him that Sarah was a married woman and that he was as good as dead for taking her.
+Abimelech, who had not yet approached Sarah, protested his innocence to God, saying he acted with a clear conscience since Abraham claimed she was his sister.
+God acknowledged Abimelech's innocence but instructed him to return Sarah to Abraham, who was a prophet who would pray for him.

 Copyright 2025 All rights reserved.